ConfusedCoconut/tennis_data/README.md

 I used a linear regression model to predict player earnings based on several factors.
 The columns in the dataset and their descriptions are listed below.

-Player: name of the tennis player//
+Player: name of the tennis player<br>
-Year: year data was recorded//
+Year: year data was recorded<br>

-Aces: number of serves by the player where the receiver does not touch the ball//
+Aces: number of serves by the player where the receiver does not touch the ball<br>
-DoubleFaults: number of times player missed both first and second serve attempts//
+DoubleFaults: number of times player missed both first and second serve attempts<br>
-FirstServe: % of first-serve attempts made//
+FirstServe: % of first-serve attempts made<br>
-FirstServePointsWon: % of first-serve attempt points won by the player//
+FirstServePointsWon: % of first-serve attempt points won by the player<br>
-SecondServePointsWon: % of second-serve attempt points won by the player//
+SecondServePointsWon: % of second-serve attempt points won by the player<br>
-BreakPointsFaced: number of times where the receiver could have won service game of the player//
+BreakPointsFaced: number of times where the receiver could have won service game of the player<br>
-BreakPointsSaved: % of the time the player was able to stop the receiver from winning service game when they had the chance//
+BreakPointsSaved: % of the time the player was able to stop the receiver from winning service game when they had the chance<br>
-ServiceGamesPlayed: total number of games where the player served//
+ServiceGamesPlayed: total number of games where the player served<br>
-ServiceGamesWon: total number of games where the player served and won//
+ServiceGamesWon: total number of games where the player served and won<br>
-TotalServicePointsWon: % of points in games where the player served that they won//
+TotalServicePointsWon: % of points in games where the player served that they won<br>

 FirstServeReturnPointsWon: % of opponents first-serve points the player was able to win//
 SecondServeReturnPointsWon: % of opponents second-serve points the player was able to win//